yaminmhd/IntroductoryProgrammingExercises/README.md

  ***
   *
 ```
-Diamond with Name<br>
+Diamond with Name
-Given a number n, print a centered diamond with your name in place of the middle line.<br>
+Given a number n, print a centered diamond with your name in place of the middle line.
 Example for n=3:
 ```
   *